Justus of Tiberias: Justus accused of being responsible for the revolt

 In response to the Justus's History, Josephus indeed published his Vita in order to counter various assertions which told a very different story from what the latter had published in his Jewish War twenty years earlier.
 He attacks Justus at length, even though he had not even mentioned him — nor his father Pistos — in The Jewish War written twenty years earlier.
 Most of what we know about Justus, moreover, comes from a long digression by Josephus who attacks him in this Vita (336–367).
 He criticizes him for multiplying the errors — but without citing any explicitly — and for “not having had access, unlike him, to the field notes of Vespasian and Titus".

-To discredit his adversary, Josephus indicates that "in the comments of the emperor Vespasian", which Justus was unable to consult, it would be indicated that on the arrival of the future emperor at Ptolemais (spring 67) "the inhabitants of the Decapolis begged him to punish [Justus] as the author of all their evils".
-What Justus would have escaped only thanks to the clemency of King Agrippa II and at the request of Queen Berenice.
-According to Josephus, the reason for this questioning was the role that Justus would have played during the attack that the inhabitants of Tiberias carried out against Gadara, at the very beginning of the revolt, in autumn 66, when the Jewish towns began to attack the neighboring Greek cities and vice versa, even before the arrival of Josephus in Galilee.
-However, this accusation clearly did not succeed and it is obvious that Josephus reports these events in a biased and polemical way.
-Josephus presents Justus as someone who hesitated between siding with the revolt and who influenced his father Pistos, the only member of the aristocracy of Tiberias not to be a member of the pro-Roman party, led by Julius Capella.
-While the anti-Roman party was led by Jesus son of Sapphias who led a group of poor people and boatmen.
-Flavius Josephus accuses him of having led “his country to revolt against the Romans”.